guanja/fastcmh/README.md

 ## Compiling and running the C code

+**Note:** The C version of the code uses a python script to filter the final results.
+Python and the `numpy` module need to be installed.

 To compile the C version of the code, enter the `C` folder and run `make`:

 ```